Grand Cinema, Frodsham.

 Tom Fyall had a dance troupe called Tom Fyall’s Dainty Dots.
 He lived in Frodsham at Tynedale, Kingsway.
 He left the Grand in 1937 to go and work at the newly opened Regal Rhyl.
 The Kine Weekly dated 14th December 1939 stated: Transfer of licence of the Grand from J P Scully to F J Baker of Huyton.

 For many years one of the operators’ was a woman by the name of Doris Woolham from Red Lane, Frodsham.
 She joined the cinema in 1940 as an attendant and cleaner, going into the operating box around 1943.
 The last manager was a James Turner, who had the nick name of Jimmy Pictures.
 He became manager of the Grand in 1956, having gone there in 1939 as a projectionist.
 Originally from North Wales he was there when it closed.
-Other staff members over the years included Annie Beswick, an usherette, Josie Aston, usherette, Mary Kelsey from Marsh Lane, an usherette who also helped in the projection room, Roy Rush, who was an operator, Majorie Maguire (married name), who worked there part time for eight shillings a week and also rewound films in the small rewind room, she said access to the operating box was off the balcony staircase.
+Other staff members over the years included Annie Beswick, an usherette, Josie Aston, usherette, Mary Kelso from Marsh Lane, an usherette who also helped in the projection room, Roy Rush, who was an operator, Marjorie Maguire (married name), who worked there part time for eight shillings a week and also rewound films in the small rewind room, she said access to the operating box was off the balcony staircase.
 A Anne Coppack also helped in the projection box.
-Joyce Eaton was a cashier, Mrs Bolton, manager before James Turner, Pat Finnerty, a doorman or projectionist, John (Jack) Scully a manager, Bill Eaton, a doorman, Cyril Valentine, a projectionist. and James Connolly, a part time projectionist, who by day was a postman.
+Joyce Eaton was a cashier, Mrs Bolton, manager before James Turner, Pat Finnerty, a doorman or projectionist, John (Jack) Scully a manager, Bill Eaton, a doorman, Cyril Valentine, a projectionist.
+James Connolly was a part time projectionist who worked at the BICC during the day, also Len Connolly, a part time projectionist, who by day was a postman.

 The last films were ‘Carry on Regardless’ and a Scotland Yard short, the last screening on the 5th August 1961.
 It then became a bingo hall, which opened on the 8th August 1961, only lasting until the end of September.
 It then remained empty before demolition.
 Bingo sessions took place on Tuesdays, Wednesdays, Fridays and Saturdays.
 A report says that on the first night of eyes down there were only one hundred and ten in attendance with a top prize of nineteen guineas.
 After the first evening there were only around forty trying their luck.
 James Turner, who lived in Marsh Lane, Frodsham acquired a window cleaning business from a John Willie Percival.
 James Turner passed away in 1974.